luizfelipedasilva678/chat-app/README.md

 # Chat-App

-Chat-App made with Vue and Socket.io
+Chat-App made with Vue, Socket.io and Deno

 ## How to run